Rainymood/rainymood.github.io/_posts/2020-07-17-react-flask-setup.md

 ---

-In this blog post I will go over how to set up your React and Flask project while avoiding the dreaded Cross-Origin Resource Sharing (CORS) errors.
+In this blog post I will go over how to set up your React and Flask project while avoiding the dreaded Cross-Origin Resource Sharing (CORS) error.

 This is what the final demo looks like.

 <img src="/assets/2020-07-17-react-flask-setup/demo.png">

-You can find the code on Github [here](https://github.com/Rainymood/react-flask-demo)
+You can find the code on Github [here](https://github.com/Rainymood/react-flask-demo).

 ## Flask server